crystallabs/virtualtime/README.md

 # TODO

 1. Add fully working serialization to/from JSON and YAML.
 Currently YAML serialization works fine, but serializes the object field by field (i.e. year, month, day, etc.) instead of serializing the whole content into an efficient string like "Y/m/d".
-This makes it inconvenient to serialize Items, as their lists of potentially many serialized VDs are unwieldy to edit or look into by hand
+This makes it inconvenient to serialize Items, as their lists of potentially many serialized VDs would be unwieldy to edit or look into by hand
 1. Add reminder functions.
 Previously remind features were implemented using their own code/approach.
 But maybe reminders should be just regular Items whose exact due date/time is certain offset from the original Item's date/time.